-The Company has decided to hold the Meeting virtually in order to mitigate health and safety risks for the Company's shareholders, employees and directors as well as the other people attending the Meeting and to maximize shareholder attendance for those who would be unable to attend in person.
+The Company has decided to hold the Meeting virtually with a view to make the meeting more accessible to all shareholders regardless of their geographic location and to maximize shareholders attendance for those who would be unable to attend in person.
 As such, shareholders will not be able to attend the Meeting in person.
 To ensure the effective conduct of the Meeting, the following rules will apply during the Meeting.

 Only registered shareholders and duly appointed and registered proxyholders will be eligible to vote and have the opportunity to ask questions during the Meeting, provided they are connected to the Internet and comply with the requirement set out herein.
 Non-registered shareholders who did not appoint themselves as proxyholders and registered themselves with Odyssey Trust to obtain a proxyholder control number by the 11:00 a.m.
-(Eastern Standard Time) voting deadline on June 26, 2023 will only be able to log in to the Meeting as guests.
+(Eastern Standard Time) voting deadline on June 25, 2024 will only be able to log in to the Meeting as quests.
 In such case, it will not be possible for them to vote or ask questions.